Fetal and Infant Mortality Reduction

 Fetal Infant Mortality Review

-Fetal and Infant Mortality Review (FIMR) is an action-oriented evidence based community review process that reviews fetal and infant deaths, works at the community level to formulate programs and influence policy that will lead to improving birth outcomes.
-The goal is to assess, monitor, and work to improve service systems and community resources for women, infants, and families.
+Fetal and Infant Mortality Review (FIMR) is an action-oriented, evidence-based community process that reviews fetal and infant deaths and works at the local level to develop programs and influence policies that improve birth outcomes.
+The goal is to assess, monitor, and strengthen service systems and community resources for women, infants, and families.

 • A team is notified of a fetal or infant death through either hospital notification or vital records.